A guide to regulations small businesses need to know in 2026, including Employment Rights Act and Making Tax Digital

 Read government guidance here.

-6 April 2025: Making Digital for Income Tax
+6 April 2026: Making Digital for Income Tax

 HMRC describes it as the biggest change since the tax authority launched Self Assessment more than 30 years ago.

-Sole traders and landlords will need to use software that works with Making Tax Digital for Income Tax to:
+Sole traders and landlords need to use software that works with Making Tax Digital for Income Tax to:

-• create, store and correct digital records of self-employment and property income and expenses
+• create, store and correct digital records of self-employment and property income and expenses.

-• send quarterly updates to HM Revenue & Customs (HMRC)
+• send quarterly updates to HM Revenue & Customs (HMRC) by 7 August 2026, 7 November 2026, 7 February 2027 and 7 May 2027.

-• submit a tax return and pay tax due by 31 January the following year
+• submit a tax return and pay tax due by 31 January the following year.

 Read government guidance here.

-April 2026: Employment Rights Act changes
+6 April 2026: Employment Rights Act changes

 The Employment Rights Act, which applies to England, Wales and Scotland, gives workers a wide range of expanded and new employment rights.
 Changes are being rolled out over the next few years.